 2) Check the level of the feed tank.
 Fill it if necessary.
 Please see that if the level in the gauge glass is low and the pressure in the accumulator is ok as per manufacturer recommendation then do not fill the tank as the oil will return from the starter after starting.

 3) Check the pressure in the accumulator.
 Raise pressure if required.
 Pressurize the accumulator as per OEM recommendations.

 4) Operate the relay valve lever.
 The relay valve lever operates in two stages.
 Move the relay valve to an angle of 45 degrees, at this position the resistance is felt.
 In this stage a small bleed is given to the starter causing a slow rotation, engaging the dog.
-When the dog gets engaged operate the lever fully.
+When the dog gets engaged to operate the lever fully.
 This releases the pressure in the starter and engine starts.
-Sudden jerk of relay lever is avoided so as to prevent damage to the gears and the clutching arrangement.
+The sudden jerk of relay lever is avoided so as to prevent damage to the gears and the clutching arrangement.